palantir/conjure-java-runtime/readme.md

 a `retryOther`/308 redirect, then any subsequent calls will be made against that URL.
 Similarly, if the first URL yields a DNS error and the retried call succeeds against the URL from the list, then subsequent calls are made aginst that URL.

+The number of retries for `503` and connection errors can be configured via `ClientConfiguration#maxNumRetries` or `ServiceConfiguration#maxNumRetries`, defaulting to the number of URIs provided in `#uris`.

 # License
 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).